orbisius/orbisius-support-tickets/readme.txt

 This shortcode lists ticket submission form [orbisius_support_tickets_submit_ticket]

+Add the newly created pages to the site's nav menu.
-Next, you need to link go in to Orbisius Support Tickets > Orbisius Support Tickets and set the pages.
+You need to go in to Appearance > Menus

 = Support =
 > If you have found a bug or have a recommendation submit a ticket https://github.com/orbisius/orbisius-support-tickets/issues